nuciforan0/bolt.teacher/README.md

     Build output directory: /build/client

     Environment variables (advanced) -> Add variable
     Add any API keys that you are going to use here.
-The format should follow similar to the local.env file seen [here]() For bolt.teacher, we recommend using Anthropic's Claude series, so you should have an ANTHROPIC_API_KEY
+The format should follow the format shown in [.env.example file](https://github.com/nuciforan0/bolt.teacher/blob/main/.env.example)
+    For bolt.teacher, we recommend using Anthropic's Claude series, so you should have an ANTHROPIC_API_KEY

     Click Save and Deploy

     IMPORTANT: After deploying you are not done yet.
   5. Go to your deployment, click Build Settings, then go to the Project Settings.
-  6. Scroll down to Variables and Secrets and add the ANTHROPIC_API_KEY (and any other API key's you want to use) here.
+  6. Scroll down to Variables and Secrets and add the API keys you want to use here
   7. Go back to your deployment page and click Manage Deployment -> Retry Deployment

 When it is deployed next it should run bolt.teacher, with your API keys automatically connected.